HSI Administrative Team

 Prior to joining HSI, Powers worked as Extension Specialist/Community Health Coordinator with the Alabama Extension Supplemental Nutrition Assistance Program – Education (SNAP-Ed) at Auburn University.
 In this role, Powers developed, implemented and evaluated policy, systems and environmental strategies to increase access to healthy foods and physical activity opportunities for limited resource populations throughout Alabama.
 From 2007-2016, Powers served as an associate professor of Health Sciences at Furman University.
 During this time, Powers co-founded Live Well Greenville, a coalition of organizations partnering to ensure access to healthy eating and active living opportunities for every Greenville County, South Carolina resident.
 She also engaged students and fellow faculty in implementing and evaluating these community-based initiatives.

-Kate Thornton, Ph.D. serves as the Director of Hunger and Sustainability Initiatives at the Hunger Solutions Institute and the Director of Global Education in the College of Human Sciences at Auburn University.
+Kate Thornton, Ph.D. serves as the Director of Academic Initiatives for the Hunger Solutions Institute and the Director of Global Education in the College of Human Sciences at Auburn University.
 She has a varied background ranging from business to biochemistry and is interested in utilizing her diverse knowledge base to bring sustainable solutions to help solve the major global challenges facing the world today.
 She is passionate about connecting students with scholars and mentors across a spectrum of fields to create an environment where students are empowered to create solutions for the future.
 Thornton earned her Ph.D., as well as an MBA and an MS in Consumer Affairs from Auburn University.